amenadiel/google-maps-documentation/docs/PlaceAspectRating.md

 **Type:**  string

-The aspect type, e.g. "food", "decor", "service", "overall".
+The aspect type.
+For example, "food", "decor", "service", or "overall".